JOHNDATAANALYST7813/Retail-Inventory-Optimization-Dashboard-excel-and-sql-/README.md

   Observation: Electronics have the highest average cost (KES 14.32) but the lowest total profit contribution.
   Recommendation: Implementing a 5-10% markup increase on Electronics is necessary to align this category with the store's 30% margin target.
 3. Inventory Portfolio Risk
-  Observation:** 46% of the inventory consists of "Low Profit" items (earning < KES 4.00 per unit).
+  Observation: 46% of the inventory consists of "Low Profit" items (earning < KES 4.00 per unit).
-  Recommendation:** Conduct a "Keep or Cut" audit on these 16 items.
-If they are not driving foot traffic, they should be replaced with "High Profit" items (like the *Mini Basketball Hoop*, which earns KES 16.00/unit).
+  Recommendation:Conduct a "Keep or Cut" audit on these 16 items.
+If they are not driving foot traffic, they should be replaced with "High Profit" items (like the Mini Basketball Hoop, which earns KES 16.00/unit).

  Technical Skills Demonstrated
  Excel Analytics
 Advanced Pivot Tables:** Used to aggregate data by Category and Product Name.
-Calculated Fields:** Implemented `Sum('Profit') / Sum('Product_Cost2')` to calculate **Weighted Margins**, avoiding the statistical error of "averaging averages."
+Calculated Fields: Implemented `Sum('Profit') / Sum('Product_Cost2')` to calculate Weighted Margins, avoiding the statistical error of "averaging averages."
 Slicers:** Created interactive filters to allow dynamic segmentation by Product Category.

  Logic & Formulas
-KPI Development:** used `GETPIVOTDATA` to link dashboard cards to dynamic backend calculations.
+KPI Development: used `GETPIVOTDATA` to link dashboard cards to dynamic backend calculations.
-Data Segmentation:** Used nested `IF` statements to create a "Profit Tier" dimension:
+Data Segmentation: Used nested `IF` statements to create a "Profit Tier" dimension:
     excel
     =IF([@Profit]<4, "Low", IF([@Profit]<8, "Medium", "High"))